zquach/mars-news-challenge/README.md

         - Consider how many days elapse on Earth in the time that Mars circles the Sun once.
         - Visually estimate the result by plotting the daily minimum temperature of each observation.
 6. Export the DataFrame to a CSV file.

+<h2>Resources</h2>

+- <a href="https://static.bc-edx.com/data/web/mars_news/index.html">The Mars News website</a> is operated by edX Boot Camps LLC for educational purposes only.
+The news article titles, summaries, dates, and images were scraped from <a href="https://science.nasa.gov/mars/">NASA's Mars News</a> website in November 2022.
+Images are used according to the <a href="https://www.jpl.nasa.gov/jpl-image-use-policy/">JPL Image Use Policy</a>, courtesy NASA/JPL-Caltech.
+- Xpert Learning Assistant